 Waterproof Jacket Ratings

-The lowest rating is water and snow resistance only and can cope only with light rain.
-The highest ratings are for extreme wet weather and ideal for water pursuits such as canoeing and sailing.
-In accordance, factories test each jacket using a hydrostatic head test that tests how much water the outer shell of the jacket can hold before it leaks through to the inside.
+The lowest rating is given to jackets intended for water and snow resistance only, which can merely withstand light rain.
+The highest ratings (5,000 – 10,000mm) are awarded to those intended for extreme wet weather and are ideal for water pursuits such as canoeing and sailing.
+To ensure that standards are being met and maintained, factories test each jacket using a hydrostatic head test that measures how much water the outer shell of the jacket can hold before it leaks through to the inside.

-The second number you're going to be interested in if you're looking to buy a decent waterproof jacket this year, is it's breath-ability.
-Again this is a numerical rating, expressed in (g).
-In very simple terms, it's the number of grams of water vapor that can be passed through the fabric in period of time.
-Basically, the larger the number, the more breathable the fabric is.
+As previously mentioned, if you are looking to invest in a good weatherproof overall this year, you should concern yourself with its breathability as well as its waterproof rating.
+A numerical rating will be applied which, in simple terms, pertains to the number of grams of water vapor that can be passed through the fabric in a period of time.
+Basically, the larger the number, the more breathable the fabric is deemed to be.

 Types of Water Proof Jacket